What Is A Tree Well? What you need to know about a Hidden yet very real danger

 Tips for avoiding tree wells

 The best way to avoid tree wells is to stay away from them in the first place.
-Here are some tips to help you avoid tree wells while skiing or snowboarding:
+Here are some tips to help while skiing or snowboarding:

-• Stay on marked trails: Tree wells are more likely to form off-trail, so stick to designated ski runs to minimize your risk.
+• Stay on marked trails: They are more likely to form off-trail, so stick to designated ski runs to minimize your risk.

 • Ski with a partner: Always ski with a partner and keep each other in sight.
 If one of you falls into a tree well, the other can provide assistance and call for help.